TheJacksonLaboratory/diachromatic/docs/mapping.rst

 For Hi-C, the removal of duplicates must take into account the chimeric nature of the underlying fragments.
 The HPDR is defined as the percentage of uniquely mapped pairs that were removed because they were recognized to be *Hi-C duplicates*.
 Usually, high duplication rates indicate sequencing libraries with low complexity.
-Typical values range between 1% and 50%.
+For the CTCF depletion data, the proportion of unique read pairs amongst all uniquely mapped read pairs ranges between 1.26% and 21.13%.

 Percentages of different read pair categories
 ---------------------------------------------

-The categorization scheme subdivides the set of all uniquely mapped pairs, i.e. unique pairs for which both reads can be uniquely mapped into disjoint subsets.
+The categorization scheme subdivides the set of all uniquely mapped unique pairs into disjoint subsets.
-The percentages of the different categories may be useful for experimental troubleshooting.
+The percentages of the individual categories may be useful for experimental troubleshooting.

-**Percentage of un-ligated read pairs:** A high percentages of un-ligated pairs indicate poor enrichment for ligation junctions, i.e. the streptavidin pull-down of biotinylated Hi-C ligation did not perform well.
-Typical values range between 5% and 15%.
+**Percentage of un-ligated read pairs:** High percentages of un-ligated pairs indicate poor enrichment for ligation junctions, i.e. the streptavidin pull-down of biotinylated Hi-C ligation did not perform well.
+For the CTCF depletion data, the percentages of un-ligated pairs range between 9.61% and 26.17%.

 **Percentage of self-ligated read pairs:** In practice, self-ligation seems not to occur  very often.
-Typical values are below 1%.
+For the CTCF depletion data, the percentages of self-ligated pairs range between 0.95% and 1.89%.

-**Percentage of short chimeric read pairs:** A high percentage of short chimeric fragments may indicate that either the chosen lower threshold does not match the experimental settings, or conversely, the parameters for shearing need to be adjusted.
-Typical values are smaller than 10%.
+**Percentage of too short chimeric read pairs:** A high percentage (5%<) of too short chimeric fragments may indicate that the chosen lower size threshold for sheared fragments (``-l``) does not match the experimental settings.
+Diachromatic generates a plot for distribution of fragment sizes (see below) may provide guidance.

-**Percentage of large chimeric read pairs:** Essentially, the same applies as for the short chimeric category.
+**Percentage of too large chimeric read pairs:** Essentially, the same applies as for the too short chimeric category.

 **Percentage of valid read pairs:** The more, the better.
-For a successful experiment, typical values range between 65% and 85%.
+For the the CTCF depletion data, percentages range between 62.30% and 81.35%.

 Yield of valid pairs (YVP)